drivet/website/content/blog/miscellanea/learning-music.md

 for other major scales?
 How exactly does one go about making a major scale?

-When faced with these kinds of inquiries, you very soon come across something called the chromatic scale.
-It's often depicted as a circle like
+When faced with these kinds of inquiries, you very soon come across something called the [chromatic scale][8].
+It's often depicted as a circle like this:
-this:

 <div style="clear: both; text-align: center;">
 <img border="0"